Dear reader of ADxS.org, please excuse the disruption.

 In terms of cognitive performance and activity level, a slight but non-significant improvement was observed with Sativex.
 Hyperactivity/impulsivity (p=0.03) and cognitive inhibition (p=0.05) were significantly improved, inattention (p=0.10) and emotional lability (p=0.11) tended to be improved, although after statistical adjustment for multiple testing the significance was removed.
 One serious side effect (muscle seizures/convulsions) and three mild side effects occurred in the active group and one serious side effect (cardiovascular problems) in the placebo group.

-The study concluded that cannabis medication may reduce ADHD symptoms for some adults with ADHD without cognitive impairment.1 One comprehensive meta-study found insufficient evidence of efficacy for ADHD,2 another found that studies support the efficacy and safety of cannabis for ADHD.3
+The study concluded that cannabis medication may reduce ADHD symptoms for some adults with ADHD without cognitive impairment.1 One comprehensive meta-analysis found insufficient evidence of efficacy for ADHD,2 another found that studies support the efficacy and safety of cannabis for ADHD.3

 One study found a correlation between high doses of cannabinol (CBN) and reduced self-reported ADHD symptoms, as well as a correlation between high doses of medical cannabis and a reduction or complete substitution of other ADHD medications.5